-NEWARK.-A tea party and ball was held here on Monday, the 16th, instant, in our large Association Room, when ninety-eight sat down to an excellent tea.
-The friends of those who partock of tea were admitted room was tastefully decorated with evergreens, and about fifty portraits; near the centre of the room was GLOBE FIELDS.-At a meeting of the members a large transparent lamp, of six sides, each containing bough was the army and its expences: the branches contained the evils under which we groan, such as the law of primogeniture and monopolies.
-There is also a blue bottle by the side of it-it is Russell's own.
-On the perpendicular branch is the word State: on the top was a drawing of the crown, and its salary: and on A FAVOURITE INTERLUDE.
-To conclude with the branches were all the royal paupers, and their salaries.
-On the left branch was the church and its enormous expences; also all the bishops and their salaries.
+at three-pence each, which went filled the room.
+The room was tastefully decorated with evergreens, and about fifty portraits; near the centre of the room was a large transparent lamp, of six sides, each containing incurred by the PETITION DEMONSTRATION. salaries.
+On the left branch was the church and its strength of this now Popular Company. enormous expences; also all the bishops and their salaries.
 There was also a drawing of a church; underneath was church-rates to support it.
 On the main root of the tree was class legislation.
-There is likewise a very neat drawing of O'Connor standing with an axe, on the handle of which is the working millions.
-On the head of the axe is the "People's Charter," to represent him striking into class legislation, and to chop it asunder.
+There is likewise a very neat drawing of O'Connor standing with an On the head of the axe is the "People's Charter." to represent him striking into class legislation, and to chop it asunder.
 The piece was designed by Thomas Simnitt.
 On Tuesday night we had a ball; and during the evening several excellent glees were sung by Messrs.
 Cox, Simuitt, and Houghton: Mr. O'Connor's health was drank with loud applause.
-The party broke up at four o'clock, highly delighted.

-OAKENSHAW.-On Saturday, a public meeting was held at the Fort Arms Inn.
-About seven o'clock, the people began to assemble in numbers; Mr. John Westwell was called to the chair.
-Mr. Tattersall, lecture on the necessity of union and organision, showing that the working classes were only an inferior race of people by the unjust system of Government in England.
-At the conclusion, a vote of thanks was given to the Chairman for the able manner in which he conducted the meeting.
+The party broke up at four o'clock, highly delighted. was held at the Fort Arms Inn.
+About seven o'clock. the people began to assemble in numbers; Mr. John Westwell was called to the chair.
+Mr. Tattersall, from Burnley, delivered an interesting and eloquent lecture on the necessity of union and organision, showing that the working classes were only an inferior race of people by the unjust system of Government in England.
+At the conclusion, a vote of thanks was given to the Chairman for the able manner in which he con- Chartist meeting-houses. ducted the meeting.
 Twenty-three new members enrolled themselves in the Association, after which, Mr. Tattersall got up a social meeting for the purpose of uniting them in the cause of Chartism.
 The room was well filled; and the evening's amusements consisted of songs, recitations, &c.
-Mr. Hindle delighted the meeting by performing Napoleon Bonaparte crossing the Alps, and several other airs on the violin in a most eloquent and interesting manner.
-Before the meeting John Frost.
+Mr. Hindle delighted the meeting by performing Napoleon Bonaparte crossing the Alps, and several other airs on the violin in a most THE WHOLE CHARTER FOR ONE HALF concluded, the National Anthem was sung, God save John Frost.
 Also, three cheers were given for Feargus O'Connor and for the Charter, and three cheers for Mr. Tattersall and all Chartists.
-The evening's amusements were conducted in an efficient manner, and DURHAM .- Since the rejection of the National gave great satisfaction.
-The work is going on bravely
+The evening's amusements were conducted in an efficient manner, and gave great satisfaction.
+The work is going on bravely Petition it has been in contemplation to commence

-ECCLES .- Mr. D. Ross delivered a lecture in the above place, in the open air, on Monday evening last; after the lecture a protest was submitted to the meeting for its approval, denying the right of the present House of Commons to legislate for this country, inasmuch as the people had no participation in the benefits of the same.
+ECCLES .- Mr. D. Ross delivered a lecture in the above place, in the open air, on Monday evening last after the lecture a protest was submitted to the meeting for its approval, denying the right of the present of the same.
 Mr. Dixon supported the motion in a year of his age. powerful and thrilling speech, in which he spoke of the slavery imposed upon women and children in the coal mines of England.
-The protest was carried by a forest of hands, after which votes of thanks were tendered to the chairman and lecturer, and three times three cheers were given for the Charter, and the vast multitude ting, eloquent, and learned addresses ever yet delivered patch. in this part of the country to any audience.
-He was
+The protest was carried by a forest of hands, after which votes of thanks were tendered to the chairman and lecturer, and three times three cheers CHELSEA.-Mr. Anderson lectured on Monday were given for the Charter, and the vast multitude pended to the toast.
+The Chairman next gave "May evening, at the Prince of Wales, Leader-street; the dispersed, highly pleased with the development of the ing, eloquent, and learned addresses ever yet delivered patch. in this part of the country to any audience.
+He was satisfaction to all who heard him.

-WATERHEAD MILL .- The Chartists of this place held a tea party on Friday evening last, on which occasion Mr. D. Ross of Manchester, delivered a lecture
+WATERHEAD MILL.-The Chartists of this place held a tea party on Friday evening last, on which